ofonimefrancis/safeboda/README.md

 # Set project flags
 Running `go run main.go --help` from the root of the directory will output as is below.
 There are already default flags set, but just incase.

+Run `go get -d -v` to get all the dependencies

 ```sh
 Options: